 Students of biochemistry need to learn to examine and process information, devise relevant questions, and construct their own understanding of diverse topics.
 The content of the course will be presented during the lecture time and you will be responsible for everything that is presented during that time, unless it is explicitly excluded.
+Although in-class activities are done in teams, testing is individual.
+The National Association of Colleges and Employers Job Outlook 2008 report notes that employers rate Communication Skills, Strong Work Ethic and Teamwork Skills as the three most important qualities/skills in job candidates.
+You must engage yourself with your classmates in this class and then you will improve in these three areas.
 The textbook is a resource, but does not determine nor contain the full content of the course, as biochemistry is one of the most rapidly changing fields of science.
 You are expected to complete reading assignments prior to their corresponding lecture.
-Activities will often require something to be completed and turned in on a 3×5 index card during class.
 You are expected to master specific skills for each exam.
 Missed quizzes, presentations, or exams cannot be made up except under very special, documented conditions described below under the heading "Makeup Tests" in Course Policies.